m-misiura/resume/index.md

 - Contracted to undertake an investigation into quantifying environmental impacts of the UK commercial pig production systems over the last two decades
 - Displayed strong analytical skills through the visualisation and interpretation of complex, commercial data
-- Delivered a 10,000-word written report outlining the main findings to the Agriculture and Horticulture Development Board, which is expected to inform future government policy on identifying effective strategies to minimise environmental impacts of raising livestock animals
+- Delivered a 10,000-word report outlining the main findings to the Agriculture and Horticulture Development Board, which should inform future government policy on identifying effective strategies to minimise environmental impacts of raising livestock animals

 `2015-2016`
 **Indirect Tax Analyst**, [Deloitte](https://www2.deloitte.com/uk/en.html), *Newcastle upon Tyne*